kristiansaenz/farmfellow/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Lets stay organized!

+### Store project files outside of app
+This strategy stores all application code in shared folders in the root of your project and keeps the app directory purely for routing purposes.